Fostering creativity and innovation in the workplace: 11 keys for leading and managing teams

-- Focus your creative efforts on an area in alignment with organizational objectives in which you have control, ie, creating value for your customers.
+- Create alignment.
+Establishing a shared vision and strategy for the team.
+Focus your creative efforts on an area in alignment with organizational objectives in which you have control, ie, creating value for your customers.

-- Have the courage to make the shift from command-and-control style management to one that is more collaborative, when you want to elicit creativity from others.
+- Empower your team.
+Have the courage to make the shift from command-and-control style leadership and micromanaging to one that is more collaborative, when you want to elicit creativity from others.

-- Try these quick questions to spur creative thinking:
+- Invite creative inquiry.
+Try these quick questions to spur creative thinking:

 What if…?
 Explores possibilities and invites the imagination to participate.